Inverse problems for quasi-linear elliptic systems modeling electrolysers: Acknowledgements

 \section{Acknowledgements}

 The research was supported in part by the MIUR Excellence Department Project awarded to Dipartimento di Matematica, Università di Genova, CUP D33C23001110001.
 This work was supported by the Italian Ministry of the Environment and Energy Security (MASE) through the Mission Innovation 2.0 project 'Sole di notte' (ID: MI\_ERE\_00192), CUP: F33C25001220001.
 Co-funded by the European Union (ERC, SAMPDE, 101041040).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
 Co-funded by the European Union-Next Generation EU, Missione 4 Componente 1 CUP D53D23005770006.
+This project is funded by the European Union Horizon Europe Grant Agreement n.\ 101251004.
+The project is supported by the Clean Hydrogen Partnership and its members.